 We haven’t addressed point 5 yet and the initial food we started the game with will eventually run out.
 Once your dupes run out of food, death will follow very fast, so lets build a farm with the new tech we researched.

-Your first farm will be a crop of Mealwood in order to grow meal lice.
+Your first farm can be a crop of Mealwood in order to grow meal lice.
 The database entry for Meal Lice shows it takes 3 cycles to be produced and contains 600kcal.
 You can also see that two can be used at the Microbe Musher in order to produce Liceloaf, which has higher quality and total kcal of 1700.
-On average then, each Mealwood produces 1700kcal/2 lice/3 cycles = 280kcal.
+On average then, each Mealwood produces 1700kcal/2 lice/3 cycles = 280kcal/cycle.

 A normal dupe requires 1000kcal per day, so some loose math suggests 4 plants for each dupe.
 Oni Assistant has put together the Oni Food Calculator for you to help calculate the farm size for this and other crops give your colony size.

 A note on consumables.
-Because we want to maximise the benefits of our Meal Lice by cooking it into Liceloaf, we want to make sure none of our dupes eat the Meal Lice.
+Because we want to maximize the benefits of our Meal Lice by cooking it into Liceloaf, we want to make sure none of our dupes eat the Meal Lice.
 You can disable dupes ability to consume this food using the consumables screen:

 At this point our oxygen is running a little low.
-In the screenshot below I’ve used the Oxygen Overlay in the top right of the screen to show that the oxygen pressure is our bedroom is getting a little low.
+In the screenshot below I’ve used the Oxygen Overlay in the top right of the screen to show that the oxygen pressure is getting a little low.
 Low oxygen stresses dupes and stressed dupes will go out of control and risk a base wipe-out.
 Let’s add of oxygen production.

 Below you can see I’ve added two sources of oxygen: